 After getting that rack, I saw the empty spot inside it… and yeah, my impulsive thought just popped out, “Why not fill it with a real server?”

-So I bought my first real server hardware: a Dell PowerEdge R210 II.
 I was so happy when it arrived.
 The seller was even kind enough to include a VGA cable (since I didn’t have one).
-You know how rare VGA cables are these days everything’s HDMI now.

 Disappointment

-Then came the disappointment.
 Before buying the R210 II, I did a bunch of research, watched videos, read forums, even asked around about how loud a 1U server really is.
-Everyone said this model was “pretty quiet for a 1U.”
+Everyone said this model was “pretty quiet for a 1U.”.
+But man, when I powered it on for the first time… it screamed.. though After the BIOS screen, the fan did settle down, but it was still nowhere near “quiet.”

-Back then, I was living in a tiny 4x4 rent room.
-My rack was right behind my desk, also right next to where I slept.
 So yeah, that server ended up being unused for almost a year.
 I only powered it on when needed, using WoL (Wake on LAN) for testing.

 Guess that was my first lesson: 1U servers are almost always loud.